Testing zonal autoshift with Amazon FIS

 How experiments differ from zonal autoshift practice runs

-You cannot update an Amazon FIS-initiated zonal shift while it is running, and cancelling a zonal shift outside of Amazon FIS will end the Amazon FIS experiment.
+You cannot update an Amazon FIS-initiated zonal shift while it is running.
+In addition, if you cancel a zonal shift outside of Amazon FIS, the Amazon FIS experiment ends.

 Amazon FIS expiration-based safety mechanism